 That is why we protest.

 We protest for the same reason that the crowds behind Martin Luther King Jr. did all those years ago.
-We protest because we can imagine a world in which we do not have to live in fear, and we believe that world can be achieved.
+We protest because we can imagine a world in which we do not have to live in fear, and we believe that the world can be achieved.
 It is important that all of us, being members of the society that we live in, speak up.

-There is an unfortunate truth behind the protests, though.
+There is an unfortunate truth behind the George Floyd protests, though.
 Change does not happen overnight.
 Derek Chauvin is not going to wake up tomorrow and become a champion of equality.
 White supremacists are not going to suddenly understand that a person’s value does not depend on their skin color.
 Change takes time, and there is no telling how long we have left to go through this madness.

 So, in the meantime, the big question is this: